Donate

 The New State Pension increases every year by whichever is the highest:

-- Earnings – the average percentage growth in wages in Great Britain
+• Earnings – the average percentage growth in wages in Britain

 Forecast

 A State Pension statement can tell you how much New State Pension you will receive.
-You can request a statement online at Gov.UK: Check your State Pension or you can contact the Pension Service by telephone or post.
+You can check your state pension forecast online, or by contacting the Pension Service or NI Pension Centre by telephone or post.

 New State Pension and Other Benefits